Page not available in Swedish.

 Koberg, at national road 42

-Opened for animals from December 2019, but no detection or warning system until fall 2022?
+Opened for animals from December 2019, detection and warning system from october 2023.

 Holmgärdet, at national road 42